Fuuzetsu/pastepipe/README.md

-# A CLI for lpaste.net.
+# A CLI for lpaste.net

-Pastepipe reads from stdin, posting to hpaste, and prints out the resulting url (the last line of output).
+Pastepipe reads from stdin, posting to lpaste, and prints out the resulting url (the last line of output).
 Parameters control various hpaste form fields:

 ```
 $ pastepipe --help